Sylius/Sylius/docs/plugins/plugin-development-guide/idea.rst

 .. tip::

-    For needs of this tutorial, we will implement a simple plugin, making possible to mark product variant **available on demand**.
+    For needs of this tutorial, we will implement a simple plugin, making it possible to mark a product variant **available on demand**.